html-validate/html-validate/docs/usage/elements.md

 The value cannot be omitted or be used as a boolean property.

 This is used by the {@link attribute-allowed-values} rule.

+An empty object may be set as well to mark the attribute as a known attribute but without any validation.

 #### `attribute.enum`